run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 | Tanzu | VMWare Kubernetes | Tanzu supports _containerd_ rather than _docker_.
 See the NVIDIA prerequisites below as well as [cluster customization](customize-cluster-install.md) for changes required for containerd |
 | Canonical Kubernetes | a.k.a Charmed Kubernetes | |

-A full list of Kubernetes partners can be found here: [https://kubernetes.io/docs/setup/](https://kubernetes.io/docs/setup/){target=_blank}.
-In addition, Run:ai provides instructions for a simple (non-production-ready) [Kubernetes Installation](install-k8s.md).
+Run:ai provides instructions for a simple (non-production-ready) [Kubernetes Installation](install-k8s.md).

 !!!
 Notes
     * Kubernetes [recommends](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/configure-cgroup-driver/){target=_blank} the usage of the `systemd` as the [container runtime cgroup driver](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#docker){target=_blank}.
 Kubernetes 1.22 and above defaults to `systemd`.
     * Run:ai Supports Kubernetes [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/){target=_blank} if used.
+Pod Security Policy is deprecated and will be removed from Kubernetes (and Run:ai) with the introduction of Kubernetes 1.25.
 ### NVIDIA

 === "On Prem"